Acclaimed First Person Narrative Adventure Comes to iOS in 2...

-As one of the UK’s leading game development studios, Sumo Digital is licensed to develop on all the major gaming platforms: Xbox One, PlayStation 4, PS Vita, Nintendo Switch, Nintendo Wii U, Nintendo 3DS, as well as mobile and tablet.
+As one of the UK’s leading game development studios, Sumo Digital is licensed to develop on all major gaming platforms: Xbox One, PlayStation 4, PS Vita, Nintendo Switch, Nintendo Wii U, Nintendo 3DS, as well as mobile and tablet.

 Since 2003 our investment in the best tools, technology and staff has ensured Sumo Digital is able to produce quality products that are enjoyed by all ages, but most importantly are delivered on budget, on time and to the highest metacritic.